EAIBOT/dashgo_d1/README.md

 6. Python3 print need to add parentheses.
 ___
-Please note that this fork is not officially endorsed by [original repository maintainer/organization].
+Please note that this fork is not officially endorsed by [EAIBOT/dashgo_d1].
 While we strive to provide a robust solution for Ubuntu 20.04, we recommend users consult the official documentation and support channels for the most up-to-date information.